 Louise oversees Christian Formation for children from birth through Fifth grade; which includes Childcare, Sunday School, Children’s Liturgy (kid’s church), Children’s Choirs, and Special Events for children.
 The purpose of Children’s Ministries is to support your family as you bring up your child in the Christian faith.
 We support your effort to: Bring your child to church to worship God; Teach them about the Bible; And to help lead your children into a closer relationship with Jesus Christ.

 Katie and her family have attended St. Dunstan’s since 2009.
-She currently serves as the Family Fellowship Coordinator.
-Katie organizes monthly fellowship events, family outreach projects, Bible studies, Mom’s group, Dad’s group, play dates, and off site parties/activities.
-Being a mother to two young kids herself, she is tuned into the unique needs of families with young children.
-Her events keep in mind age appropriate food, activities, and spiritual growth for kids of all ages.
+She currently serves as the Youth & Family Ministries Coordinator.
+Katie organizes Youth & Family activities which include opportunities for fellowship, outreach projects, Bible studies, Mom’s group, Dad’s group, and off site parties/activities.
 St. Dunstan’s has a diverse family community with many different cultures, blended families, single parents, and parent’s of children with special needs.
 Whatever path your family is traveling there is a church friend here that would love to connect with you.
-Please let her know how she can best contact you to invite you to upcoming Family Events.
+Please let her know how she can best contact you to invite you to upcoming Youth & Family Events.

 Colette has been with St. Dunstan’s since February 2013, she is responsible for the upkeep of church member records, and interfacing with the diocesan office for Safe Church.